 Cohiba merges duplicate data and removes unnecessary or corrupt data.
-The remaining data after this pre-process is written to the wellpoints.dat file use the Cohiba well points file format.
+The remaining data after this pre-process is written to the wellpoints. dat file using the Cohiba well points file format.
 This file can be used as input to Cohiba.
 Note however that it does not contain all information from well paths with zone logs; only the zone transitions are kept.

-9.4.3 The wellpoints_Surface.xyz file
+9.4.3 The wellpoints_Surface.xyz and excluded_wellpoints_Surface.xyz files